Corrections to the Smoothness and On-Shell Approximations in Femtoscopy and Coalescence: Results for the Blast Wave Model

 \subsection{Coalescence}

 We now turn to the relative correction to the coalescence factor $(\B-\B_\mathrm{smooth})/\B_\mathrm{smooth}$ for a Gaussian wavefunction \eqref{gauss-wf} of width $b$.
 These are plotted for various $b$, source sizes, and temperatures in Fig. \ref{fig:coal-size}.
-For deuterium, $b\approx 3.5$ fm\cite{bellini-blum}, which is centered in these plots.
+For the deuteron, $b\approx 3.5$ fm\cite{bellini-blum}, which is centered in these plots.
 As expected, corrections are greater for smaller source sizes, smaller $b$, and smaller $T$.
-For deuterium, the corrections are of order percent, below typical measurement uncertainties\cite{alice-coal-bwm}.
+For the deuteron, the corrections are of order percent, below typical measurement uncertainties\cite{alice-coal-bwm}.
+Higher-order terms will come with additional factors of $1/(bT)^2$ which approaches unity around $b=2$ fm for $T=100$ MeV and around $b=1.3$ fm for $T=150$ MeV.
+For larger $b$, the second-order correction is dominant.